bitcoinops/bitcoinops.github.io/_topics/en/package-relay.md

   - title: "New proposed v3 transactions designed for use with package relay"
     url: /en/newsletters/2022/10/05/#proposed-new-transaction-relay-policies-designed-for-ln-penalty

+  - title: "Suggest to use CPFP with package relay to address RBF-related free option problem"
+    url: /en/newsletters/2022/10/26/#free-option-problem

+  - title: "CoreDev.tech transcript of discussion about package relay and v3 transactions"
+    url: /en/newsletters/2022/10/26/#package-and-v3-transaction-relay

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: CPFP fee bumping